This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 or physically incapacitated, may be filed by a guardian or next friend of such

 children.
-(5) It shall be the duty of every
+(5) It is the duty of every employer to

-employer to assist injured or disabled employees in the preparation and
+assist injured or disabled employees in the preparation and submission of

-submission of reports for compensation and/or benefits.
-In the event that the
+reports for compensation and/or benefits.
+In the event the employer refuses,

 employee is not the result of injury or occupational disease, an application